skupperproject/skupper-website/input/start/index.md

 ## Prerequisites

 You must have access to at least two Kubernetes namespaces.
-In the steps below, replace `us-east` and `eu-north` with your chosen namespaces.
+In the steps below, replace `west` and `east` with your chosen namespaces.

 Each namespace can reside on **any cluster you choose**, and **you are not limited to two**.
 You can have one on your laptop, another on